Global children’s contest launched on World Inventors Day to raise awareness of hearing loss and the benefits of treatment

-09 November 2019 - (Innsbruck, Austria) – MED-EL, a leading provider and inventor of hearing implant systems, today launched a worldwide search for inventions of the future through a global children’s contest,
+- (Innsbruck, Austria) – MED-EL, a leading provider and inventor of hearing implant systems, today launched its annual worldwide search for inventions of the future through a global children’s contest, ideas4ears

-submit their entry online via the website.
-The closing date for entries is midnight on Friday 17 January 2020.
+to submit their child’s entry.
+The closing date for entries is midnight on Sunday 17 January 2021.

-From practical solutions for daily life to unique one-of-a-kind inventions, all ideas are welcome; the only criteria are the inventions need to have the potential to help improve the lives of people with hearing loss at any age.
+All ideas are welcome, from the crazy to the conventional; the only criteria are the inventions need to have the potential to help improve the lives of people with hearing loss at any age.

 About hearing loss